 When I am playing in orchestra, the biggest variable in how I alter my sound to accommodate the music is with my arm weight.
 By backing off on the weight I can achieve pianissimo notes that are clear and beautiful.
 Why are they clear and beautiful?
 Because I’m still close the bridge and using a slow bow, that’s how!
 And when I want fortissimo, I apply my relaxed arm weight fully, and BOOM, super sound.

-Then there is the wisdom that to play louder we use more (as in faster) bow.
-Well, if we go too fast we start loosing our grip on the string and start glossing over it.
-Not only is this not louder, we lose the deep core of the sound and start getting scratchy half-tones.
+Then there is the wisdom that to play louder, we should use more (as in faster) bow.
+Well, if we go too fast, the bow starts to loose its grip on the string and starts to gloss over it.
+In doing so, we lose the deep core of the sound and start getting scratchy half-tones.

 The formula for legato playing